In addition to potential future employment, here are additional potential benefits

 First be sure that your resume has followed the FCBE Career Corner formats.
 These formats were recommended by business professionals and we encourage you to

-Be sure to have the resume draft with you when you meet with Ms. Brooks in the Professional
+Be sure to have the resume draft with you when you come to the Professional Development

 Secondly, get professionally prepared!
 Employers today want students to be professionally prepared in terms of career skills